chev2/RoR2-Mods/README.md

 # RoR2-Mods
-Risk of Rain 2 Mods.
-Tested and working with Risk of Rain 2 1.0.
+My mods for Risk of Rain 2.

+> [!WARNING]
+> These mods are deprecated and won't work on the latest version of the game.
+> They're in the process of being updated.

 ## Mods